Couple sitting at The Point in Pittsburgh PA

 Heinz History Center

-Special programs abound at the Heinz History Center for Black History Month, including two free public programs.
-First, join their From Slavery to Freedom Film Series on Feb.
-15 for a virtual screening of "Torchbearers," a documentary that revisits Pittsburgh's struggles during the civil rights movement and those that lit the way for the city today.
+Special programs abound at the Heinz History Center for Black History Month, including two public programs.
+First, join their 2024 From Slavery to Freedom Film Series on Feb.
+12 for a free, virtual screening of The Hero, a documentary that tells an inspiring and honest story of how the Angolan people are trying to reconstruct their lives with dignity and resiliency after forty years of uninterrupted war.

 While you're at the Heinz History Center, there are also multiple long-term Black history exhibitions on display.

-• Western Pennsylvania Sports Museum showcases Pittsburgh’s unmatched Negro league baseball legacy.
-Special guided tours of the Sports Museum and through the two exhibitions are offered on Feb.
-11 and Feb.
-25.
+- Western Pennsylvania Sports Museum showcases Pittsburgh’s unmatched Negro league baseball legacy.

 New Horizon Theater